 But only one is home to a community garden.
 And now to a community orchard as well.

-Located at White Street Park in Old Town, the first public orchard in the Southeast officially opened last October.
-An outgrowth of the neighboring 76-plot organic community garden — it’s officially known as “Harvest Farm” — the orchard is planted with dozens of edible fruits, from peach and apple to banana and kumquat in the tropical area.
-There are also a children’s lawn and play area, a birdhouse and other features.
-It is free and open to the public to use.
+Located at White Street Park in Old Town, the first public orchard in the Southeast officially opened in October 2017.
+An outgrowth of the neighboring 76-plot organic community garden — it's officially known as "Harvest Farm" — the orchard is planted with dozens of edible fruits, from peach and apple to banana and kumquat in the tropical area.
+There are also a children's lawn and play area, a birdhouse and other features.
+It is open to the public to use.
 (Both Harvest Farm and orchard are volunteer-maintained.
 Additional information is available at harvestfarmsuwanee.com.)

 Harvest Farm and Orchard, 752 White St., Suwanee.